-- (1) required for the sale or other disposition of assets or - (2) made for the refinancing or refunding of indebtedness with the proceeds from new indebtedness or from the sale of equity interests.
-For purposes of the foregoing, at the election and in the reasonable discretion of the general partner, any payment of principal or premium shall be deemed to be refunded or refinanced by any indebtedness incurred or to be incurred by Star Gas Partners and its subsidiaries within 180 days before or after that payment to the extent of the principal amount of that indebtedness. - (b) Operating Expenditures shall not include: - capital expenditures made for acquisitions or for capital improvements (as opposed to capital expenditures made to maintain assets), - (2) payment of transaction expenses relating to Interim Capital Transactions, - (3) payment of transaction expenses related to the merger and the transactions contemplated by the merger, or - (4) distributions to partners.
+- (a) Payments (including prepayments) of principal and premium on a debt shall not be an Operating Expenditure if the payment is; - (1) required for the sale or other disposition of assets or - (2) made for the refinancing or refunding of indebtedness with the proceeds from new indebtedness or from the sale of equity interests.
+For purposes of the foregoing, at the election and in the reasonable discretion of the general partner, any payment of principal or premium shall be deemed to be refunded or refinanced by any indebtedness incurred or to be incurred by Star Gas Partners and its subsidiaries within 180 days before or after that payment to the extent of the principal amount of that indebtedness.

+- (b) Operating Expenditures shall not include; - (1) capital expenditures made for acquisitions or for capital improvements (as opposed to capital expenditures made to maintain assets); - (2) payment of transaction expenses relating to Interim Capital Transactions; - (3) payment of transaction expenses related to the merger and the transactions contemplated by the merger; or - (4) distributions to partners.
 Where capital expenditures are made in part for acquisitions or capital improvements and in part for other purposes, the general partner's good faith allocation between the amounts paid for each shall be conclusive.